 The FDA has moved many of its processes online to streamline submissions, and you’ll want to take advantage of these tools.
 The agency strongly encourages brands to submit registration and listing information through its digital platforms.
 You have two main options: Cosmetics Direct, which is a user-friendly online portal, and the Electronic Submissions Gateway (ESG) for more advanced users.
 Using these online systems is the fastest and most efficient way to get your information processed.
 While paper forms are still available if you can’t submit online, embracing the digital route will save you time and potential headaches.
 You can find all the details on the FDA’s registration and listing page.

-Set Up Your Documentation System
+How to Set Up a Simple Documentation System

 Good record-keeping is non-negotiable in the world of FDA compliance.
 A well-organized documentation system is your best defense during an inspection and the foundation of your product listings.
 For each product you list, you’ll need to have specific files ready to go.
 This includes clear pictures of the front and back of your product labels and the FDA Establishment Identifier (FEI) for every facility involved in manufacturing your cosmetic product.
 Keeping this information accessible and organized proves that you’re operating with transparency and accountability.
 Think of it as creating a comprehensive file for each product—it’s a simple habit that will pay off in the long run.

-Follow Quality Control Guidelines
+Key Quality Control Guidelines to Follow

 Your commitment to compliance doesn’t end once your products are listed.
 Maintaining product safety through consistent quality control is an ongoing responsibility.
 Under MoCRA, it’s mandatory for facilities that manufacture or process cosmetic products to follow Good Manufacturing Practices (GMPs).
 The FDA is still finalizing the specific GMPs for cosmetics, but getting a system in place now is crucial.
 This includes registering your facilities with the FDA and renewing that registration every two years.
 Adhering to strong quality control guidelines ensures every product you sell is safe for consumers and meets the FDA’s standards for excellence.